 Moskalkova discusses Vyshinsky case with UN rights commissioner, seeks aid

-MOSCOW, April 17 (RAPSI) – Russia’s ombudsman Tatyana Moskalkova has discussed a case of journalist Kirill Vyshinsky detained in Ukraine on treason charges with United Nations High Commissioner for Human Rights Michelle Bachelet, Moskalkova’s press service has told RAPSI.
+MOSCOW, April 17 (RAPSI) – Russia’s ombudsman Tatiana Moskalkova has discussed a case of journalist Kirill Vyshinsky detained in Ukraine on treason charges with United Nations High Commissioner for Human Rights Michelle Bachelet, Moskalkova’s press service has told RAPSI.

 This problem has become one of the main issues discussed with Bachelet as part of Moskalkova’s visit to the U.S. Moreover, Russia’s Human Rights Commissioner gave her an official letter containing an application for aid, according to Moskalkova.

 Vyshinsky has been arrested and detained in Ukraine on suspicion of treason.
 His detention has been repeatedly extended ever since.